Writing A Scenario

 It is important to put in first the waitForNavigation

-function because it will tell to Playwright to be ready for a page change.
+function because it will tell Playwright to be ready for a page change.